ramipellumbi/FASTRAQ/README.md

 This is made possibly by `AsyncLocalStorage`.
 In the `onRequest` stage of the request lifecycle, the `TracingExtension` starts running our `ITracingStorage`.
 The `logger` generated by the `logger-factory` injects the same `ITracingStorage` and uses it to log the `traceId` of the request.

-To add logging to a service, we simply inject the `LoggerFactory` and logging is automatically done with the `traceId` of the request.
+To add logging to a service, controller, or custom class, we simply inject the `LoggerFactory`.
+Logging is tied with the `traceId` of the request invoking the function.
 In the service example from earlier:

 ```typescript
 // services/test.service.ts